 EEEEEEK!!!
 It’s almost Halloween!!
 Can you believe it?!?
 Are you so excited?
 I’m so excited, can you tell???
 Halloween is my second favorite day of the year.
 Kids dressed up in fun and creative costumes running from door to door showing off the costumes they are so proud of and snagging some yummy treats is what I love most.

-I never want to be the house that has to turn off their lights early because they ran out of candy, so I stock up on GIANT bags of Hershey’s candy at Walmart.
+I never want to be the house that has to turn off their lights early because they ran out of candy, so I stock up on GIANT bags of Hershey’s candy.

 These bags are packed full all my favorites like Reese’s Peanut Butter Cups, Milk Duds and Kit-Kats.
 I may or may not sneak a few to keep up my energy while we hike around the neighborhood, shhhhh, don’t tell the kids 🙂